What is functional programming and why it matters for your business?

 - FP adopts Lazy Evaluation which avoids repeated evaluation (basically, the value is evaluated and stored only when it is needed) and supports other Lazy Functional Constructs like Lazy Lists, Lazy Maps, etc.

 - Functional programming also means efficient parallel coding — there’s no mutable state and no state-change issues, which supports easy reusability and testability.

 - Speaking of efficiency, functional programs consist of independent units that can run concurrently and can be more efficient as a result.

 Since Scala supports functional programming, these benefits apply to it as well.
 The combination of features in Scala makes it possible to write programs that are concise, elegant, and much easier to debug & maintain.

 As a result, increasingly more companies switch to both functional programming and Scala, including well-known tech giants like Twitter or LinkedIn.
 Interestingly, Scala also made it to the top 10 languages that developers want to learn these days.

 The rising interest from both companies and developers are contributing to the recent growth of functional programming and the adoption of Scala as the main language for many applications — also in a business setting.

 What do functional programming & Scala mean for your business, though?

-There’s no doubt that knowing the principles of functional programming can broaden one’s horizons and introduce new ways of thinking about software development.
+No doubt knowing the principles of functional programming can broaden one’s horizons and introduce new ways of thinking about software development.
 But what’s in it for the companies?